lprhodes/homebridge-broadlink-rm/README.md

 `scanFrequency` | This changes the type of learning to be the same as the default "Scan Frequency" | true | false | no

 ## Air Conditioner Notes
 There looks to be a glitch in the Apple Home app in that nothing happens when setting the mode to Off when you've turned the thermostat on by setting a specific temperature.
 Siri and other HomeKit apps don't have the same glitch.
 As a work-around you can just select a different mode and then press Off.
 This only happens the first time after launching homebridge.

-Adding "autoHeatTemperature" and "autoCoolTemperature" can help automatically maintain a temperature.
-When the temperature falls below and hits above the "autoHeatTemperature" and "autoCoolTemperature" temperatures the accessory will automatically set the temperature to whatever the "defaultHeatTemperature" and "defaultCoolTemperature" is.
-The accessory will then keep checking (every "autoMinimumDuration" seconds) and if the temperature changes to be between the "autoHeatTemperature" and "autoCoolTemperature" temperatures then it will turn itself off.
+Adding `autoHeatTemperature` and `autoCoolTemperature` can help automatically maintain a temperature.
+When the temperature falls below and hits above the `autoHeatTemperature` and `autoCoolTemperature` temperatures the accessory will automatically set the temperature to whatever the `defaultHeatTemperature` and `defaultCoolTemperature` is.
+The accessory will then keep checking (every `autoMinimumDuration` seconds) and if the temperature changes to be between the `autoHeatTemperature` and `autoCoolTemperature` temperatures then it will turn itself off.
 Something to note however is that if you decide to set a new temperature when the accessory has automatically turned itself on then it will still attempt to turn itself back off.
 To stop this automatic turn-off you can turn off the accessory manually and then turn it back on manually.
 Bare in mind that while the Home app may say 22C, the temperature may actually be 22.4C and if the Home app says 23C then it may actually be 22.5C.

 ## Thanks
 Thanks to @tattn (https://github.com/tattn/homebridge-rm-mini3), @PJCzx (https://github.com/PJCzx/homebridge-thermostat) @momodalo (https://github.com/momodalo/broadlinkjs) whose time and effort got me started.